 Decision Time

-Well, now that you know all about wood-burning fireplace inserts and how to choose the best one, it’s up to you to make a decision.
+Now that you know all about wood-burning fireplace inserts and how to choose the best one, it’s up to you to decide.

 If you scroll a bit up, you’ll see inserts I personally recommend that won’t disappoint you.

-So, if you find this mini-guide helpful – go ahead and click the buttons below and share it with your friends and family, so they can also know what to look for when buying a fireplace insert.
+So, if you find this mini-guide helpful, click the buttons below and share it with your friends and family so they can also know what to look for when buying a fireplace insert.

 Thank you for your time!